 It is the full responsibility of the student to personally withdraw from the course if needed.
-A student who has already missed lectures, had difficulty adequately completing assignments and exams and/or anticipates difficulty in completing the course to his/her satisfaction is encouraged to give withdrawal all the consideration it is due.
+A student who has already missed modules, assignments, or exams, had difficulty adequately completing assignments and exams and/or anticipates difficulty in completing the course to his/her satisfaction is encouraged to give withdrawal all the consideration it is due.
 A student is encouraged to discuss her/his progress with the instructor prior to making a withdrawal decision.
+Per SPC's attendance policies, the instructor reserves the right to drop a student for excessive absences according to SPC guidelines.
+In this case, the student will receive a grade of 'F' for the course.